-METALS-Weaker dollar pushes copper towards fifth day of gains
+METALS-Weaker dollar pushes copper to fifth day of gains

-* LME/ShFE arb: bit.ly/2wZSAEz (Updates prices, recasts, adds comment)
+* LME/ShFE arb: bit.ly/2wZSAEz (Updates with closing prices)

 By Peter Hobson

-LONDON, Nov 23 (Reuters) - Copper prices were set for a fifth day of gains on Thursday and most other industrial metals also rose, helped by a weaker dollar, although concerns over demand from top consumer China after a sharp fall in Chinese share prices limited gains.
+LONDON, Nov 23 (Reuters) - Copper prices rose for a fifth day on Thursday and most other industrial metals also gained, helped by a weaker dollar, although concerns over demand from top consumer China after a sharp fall in Chinese share prices limited rises.

 Volumes were low, with Japanese markets closed for a national holiday and the United States celebrating Thanksgiving.